Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 - the kidneys.

-Damage to the nervous system leads to developmental disorders, coordination problems, behavioral changes, and general weakness.
+Damage to the nervous system leads to developmental disorders, coordination problems, Behavioral changes, and general weakness.

-Kidney damage initially leads to reversible and later to progressiveProgressive describes a condition or disease that worsens over time.
+Damage to the kidneys initially leads to reversible and later progressiveProgressive describes a condition or disease that worsens over time.
 This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. renal insufficiencyInsufficiency refers to the inadequate function or performance of an organ or system.
-This can include, for example, heart failure, kidney failure, or venous insufficiency., associated with an increase in uremic substances creatinineCreatinine is a waste product that results from the breakdown of creatine, a chemical compound that provides energy in the muscles.
+This can include, for example, heart failure, kidney failure, or venous insufficiency., associated with an increase in the uremic substances creatinineCreatinine is a waste product that results from the breakdown of creatine, a chemical compound that provides energy in the muscles.
 The concentration of creatinine in the blood and urine is an important indicator of kidney function. and ureaUrea, also known as carbamide, is a waste product of protein metabolism in the body.
 It's formed in the liver and excreted by the kidneys in urine.
 The urea level in the blood indicates kidney function. in the blood.

-The absorptionAbsorption refers to the uptake of substances by living cells or tissues.
-In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. rate with oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+The absorption rate with oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally. intake is low.

 Supplement

-Lead is a multisystemic cellular toxinA toxin is a poison produced by living cells or organisms that can be harmful to the body upon contact or ingestion.
+Lead is a multisystem cellularCellular refers to cells or consisting of cells.
+In biology and medicine, it refers to processes, structures, or functions that occur at the level of individual cells. toxinA toxin is a poison produced by living cells or organisms that can be harmful to the body upon contact or ingestion.
 Toxins can originate from bacteria, plants, animals, or fungi. that can accumulate in various organs.
-It primarily affects the nervous system, the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract, the hematopoietic system, and the kidneys.
+It mainly affects the nervous system, the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract, the blood-forming system, and the kidneys.
 Its toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
-Toxicity can vary depending on the dose, route of exposure, and individual sensitivity. does not result from specific binding, but from the non-specific substitution of essential divalent cations such as calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
+Toxicity can vary depending on the dose, route of exposure, and individual sensitivity. does not result from a specific binding, but from the nonspecific substitution of essential divalent cations such as calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction., iron, and zinc in enzyme systems.
-This leads to widespread enzyme inhibition and cellularCellular refers to cells or consisting of cells.
+This leads to extensive enzyme inhibition and cellularCellular refers to cells or consisting of cells.
 In biology and medicine, it refers to processes, structures, or functions that occur at the level of individual cells. dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
 This can be due to diseases, disorders, or damage and can affect the quality of life..

 - Nervous System Disorders (Neurotoxicity)